-Mixed-fisheries advice considers the implications of mixed fisheries operating under single-stock TAC limits, taking into account the fishing pattern and catchability of the various fleets in 2015.
-The scenarios do not assume any amount of quota swapping, balancing, or adaptation of fishing behaviour.
-Catch options are presented in Table 5.2.7.2.2 under the scenarios described in Table 5.2.7.2.1.
+Mixed-fisheries advice considers the implications of mixed fisheries operating under single-stock TAC regimes, taking into account the fishing patterns of the various fleets in 2016 (i.e. changes in catchability and/or in effort distribution) and/or changes in access to quota.
+The scenarios presented here do not assume any quota balancing through changes in targeting behaviour.
+Catch options are presented in Table 2 under the scenarios described in Table 1.
 The "minimum" scenario is based on the assumption of a strictly implemented discard ban.
-In 2017, the "minimum" scenario gives similar results to the "cod" scenario, indicating that cod is the most limiting stock for most fleets.
-In addition to the "minimum" scenario a "maximum" scenario is included.
-The "maximum" scenario demonstrates the upper bound of potential fleet effort and stock catches in that it assumes all fleets continue fishing until all their stock shares are exhausted, irrespective of the economic viability of such actions.
-For 2017, the "maximum" scenario gives very similar results to the "whiting" scenario, indicating this is the least limiting quota for most fleets.
+In 2018, the "minimum" scenario indicates that haddock is the most limiting stock for most fleets (representing 64% of effort in 2016), while cod is the limiting stock for the remaining fleets (24% of fleet effort).
+In addition to the "minimum" scenario, a "maximum" scenario is included.
+The "maximum" scenario demonstrates the upper bound of potential fleet effort and stock catches, in that it assumes all fleets continue fishing until all their stock shares are exhausted, irrespective of the economic viability of such actions.
+For 2018, the "maximum" scenario gives very similar results to the "whiting" scenario, indicating this is the least limiting quota for most fleets.